Therapists in Berkeley

 Amy has experience working with eating disorders, NSSI, anxiety, depression, identity/purpose, bullying, academic stress, ADHD, spiritual/existential exploration, violence exposure, and sexual assault and feels kindred to “highly sensitive” folks whose emotions feel SO BIG sometimes.
 She believes everyone deserves the opportunity to redeem the hard parts of life and find beauty in the messy and broken places.

-Amber Masselot, AMFT
+Amber Masselot, LMFT

 Sarah Easton, LCSW

-Sarah Easton is a licensed clinical social worker (LCSW 74875) who earned her masters from the University of Chicago.
+Sarah Easton (LCSW 94875) is a licensed clinical social worker who earned her masters from the University of Chicago.
 Prior to joining the WMI team Sarah worked in community mental health with severe mental illness, as well as for many years as a clinician at the Palo Alto VA Medical Center.
 Within the VA, she helped manage an intensive outpatient program and provided individual and group psychotherapy for veterans dealing with addiction and trauma.

-Sarah specializes in working with addiction, grief and loss, spiritual development, and relationship issues.
-Her approach to therapy is informed by the integration of psychodynamic (Jungian), behavioral (DBT), and body-centered modalities (Hakomi and MBSR).
-She believes that traditional talk therapy can be powerful alone, but integrating mindfulness of the body can more adequately address experiences in the present moment and help transform deeply ingrained beliefs or patterns.
 Moving beneath words and life stories, experiences can be felt and understood, allowing innate wisdom to support transformation.
 Additionally, Sarah has witnessed how behavioral therapies can offer much needed structure and skills to help cultivate a sense of emotional resilience and the development of healthy relationships.

 Sarah views therapy as a courageous act, a gesture of willingness to turn towards inner life.
 Her therapeutic approach is warm, relational, and accepting.
 Sarah’s curiosity, care and attentive presence will create a safe and supportive space for reflection and change on each client’s journey towards healing and growth.